SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 			wait(30) # another way to observe for 30 seconds
 			r.stopObserver()

-	.. py:method:: observe([seconds], [background = False | True])
+	.. py:method:: observe([seconds])

 		Begin observation within the region.
+The script waits for the completion of the observation 				(meaning untile the observation is stopped by intention or timed out).

 		:param seconds: a number, which can have a fraction, as maximum observation time in seconds.
 Omit it or use the constant FOREVER to tell the observation to run for an infinite time (or until stopped by ``stopObserve()``).

-		:param background: a flag indicating whether observation is run in the background. when set to *True*, the observation will be run in a subthread and processing of your script is continued immediately.
-			Otherwise the script is paused until the completion of the observation.

 		:return: True, if the observation could be started, False otherwise

 		For each region object, only one observation can be running at a given time,